-As at the Report Date, Nano One has been issued six patents.
-Nano One also has related patent applications pending throughout the world with filings in Canada, the United States, Europe, China, Japan and Korea.
+As at the Report Date, Nano One has been issued ten patents.
+Nano One also has related patent applications pending throughout the world.
 As at the Report date, the following patents have been granted and issued to Nano One:

-U.S. Patent No. 9,136,534 entitled "Complexometric Precursor Formulation Methodology For Industrial Production Of High Performance Fine And Ultrafine Powders And Nanopowders For Specialized Applications".
-This patent is directed to an innovative method for forming powders particularly well suited for use as a lithium ion cathode material in next generation lithium ion batteries.

-- U.S. Patent No. 9,159,999 entitled "Complexometric Precursor Formulation Methodology For Industrial Production Of Fine And Ultrafine Powders And Nanopowders Of Lithium Metal Oxides For Battery Applications".
+- U.S. Patent No. 9,136,534 entitled "Complexometric Precursor Formulation Methodology For Industrial Production Of High Performance Fine And Ultrafine Powders And Nanopowders For Specialized Applications".
+This patent is directed to an innovative method for forming powders particularly well suited for use as a lithium ion cathode material in next generation lithium ion batteries. - U.S. Patent No. 9,159,999 entitled "Complexometric Precursor Formulation Methodology For Industrial Production Of Fine And Ultrafine Powders And Nanopowders Of Lithium Metal Oxides For Battery Applications".
 This patent is specific to the formation of lithium metal oxides using the proprietary methods described in Nano One's U.S. Patent No. 9,136,534. - Taiwanese Patent No. 201207152 entitled "Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders of Layered Lithium Mixed Metal Oxides for Battery Applications".
 This patent relates to batteries utilizing the proprietary lithium mixed metal oxides discussed in U.S. Patent No. 9,159,999.
 This battery patent gives Nano One intellectual property protection in a commercially significant application of its proprietary technology. - U.S. Pat.
 No. 9,698,419 entitled "Complexometric Precursor Formulation Methodology for Industrial Production of Fine and Ultrafine Powders and Nanopowders of Layered Lithium Mixed Oxides for Battery Applications".
 This patent expands Nano One's propriety position to include the improvements in battery performance provided by the lithium ion cathode materials produced using Nano One's process. - Japanese Patent No. JP6271599 entitled "Complexometric Precursor Formulation Methodology for Industrial Production of High Performance Fine and Ultrafine Powders and Nanopowders of Layered Lithium Mixed Oxides for Battery Application".
 This patent is directed at a lithium ion battery using cathode materials made by Nano Ones' proprietary process. - Canadian Patent No. 2,906,009 entitled "Complexometric Precursor Formulation Methodology for Industrial Production of High Performance Fine and Ultrafine Powders and Nanopowders for Specialized Applications".
-This patent is directed at a method for forming a mixed metal powder, particularly for use as a cathode material in next generation lithium ion batteries
+This patent is directed at a method for forming a mixed metal powder, particularly for use as a cathode material in next generation lithium ion batteries - Canadian patent no. 2,905,525 entitled "Reactor vessel for complexecelle formation".
+This patent describes the various embodiments of the reactor design for the patented Nano One process for making lithium ion cathode materials. - Korean patent no 10-1854708 entitled "Complexometric precursor formulation methodology for industrial production of high performance fine and ultrafine powders and nanopowders for lithium metal oxides for battery applications".
+This patent is directed to the innovative method for making powders which is well suited to making lithium ion battery cathode materials for current and next generation cathodes. - Korean patent no. 10-1839000 entitled "Complexometric precursor formulation methodology for industrial production of high performance fine and ultrafine powders and nanopowders of layered lithium mixed oxides for battery applications".
+This patent further describes the process for making the nanostructured precursor powder for making next generation lithium ion battery cathode powders. - China patent no. ZL 2014800279145 entitled "Complexometric precursor formulation methodology for industrial production of high performance fine and ultrafine powders and nanopowders of layered lithium mixed oxides for battery applications".
+This patent further describes the process for making the nanostructured precursor powder for making next generation lithium ion battery cathode powders.